mutsuuuuuuu/Unix-and-C-Programming/README.md

 # Unix-and-C-Programming

+## Note
+This Repository is going to publically available after 31 December 2019.

 ## About
 All the practical for UNIX AND C PROGRAMMING are uploaded here after it was submitted to blackboard.
 There is readMe.txt inside each directory explaining whats need to be done and the flaws with the code.